memopemo/LegendOfDipc/design-doc/obtainables.md

 - The player can only move, cannot do anything else.
 - On key-item button press, lifts the player up to maximum jump-height and stays in the air for 5 seconds.
+- CAN change direction, more useful than the [Umbrella](#umbrella)umbrella because the player can use the hover to weave between gaps.

 ## Permanent Key Items